Reaparr/Docs/src/content/acknowledgements/index.md

 # Acknowledgements

-Thus far, PlexRipper has been created and developed by [JasonLandbridge](https://github.com/JasonLandbridge), but this could not have been done without the exceptional help of many others.
+Thus far, Reaparr has been created and developed by [JasonLandbridge](https://github.com/JasonLandbridge), but this could not have been done without the exceptional help of many others.

 An absolute massive thank you to the following people!